shimpe/twenty-five-shades-of-random/README.md

 twenty-five-shades-of-random
 ============================

-algorithmic composition using python, rtmidi, yoshimi and linuxsampler
+An exploration of some algorithmic composition using python, rtmidi, yoshimi and linuxsampler over jack-midi.

+License: GPLv3